-But no matter what size booth or budget you're working with, there are 3 items that you will see at every booth.
+No matter what size booth or budget you’re working with, there are three items that you will see at every booth.
 All of these essential items are printed marketing materials that will help your company stand out to those attending the event.

-Signage is the most imporant printed marketing material you can get for your trade show booth.
-Now what signage are we talking about exactly?
+Signage is the most important printed marketing material you can get for your trade show booth.
+What kinds of signage are we talking about?
 There are a couple of key items we recommend to any of our clients who are attending conferences and trade shows.

 The first signage we recommend is to get a standing or retractable banner.
 These banners are a great way to attract foot traffic.
 We recommend getting two banners for each event you attend.
-One generic banner you can use all the time and the second banner containing an offer or sale specific to the event.
+One is a generic banner you can use all the time, and the second banner can contain an offer or sale specific to the event.

-The posters and flyers can be various sizes to help you gain leads.
-You can stuff your swag bags with a postcard sized offer or have a huge 5' x 7' wall poster behind your booth.
+The posters and flyers can be of various sizes to help you gain leads.
+You can stuff your swag bags with a postcard-sized offer or have a huge 5′ x 7′ wall poster behind your booth.

-Using business cards in a trade show is absolutely essential which is why it is on our list.
-We can guarantee business cards are flying around the event you are attending.
+Using business cards in a trade show is absolutely essential, which is why it is on our list.
+We can guarantee that business cards are flying around the event you are attending.
 At trade shows, business cards act almost like currency.

 We recommend bringing an excessive amount of cards with you.
 With everybody bringing business cards with them, it is important to talk with your graphic designer and printer to get make sure your cards stand out.

 The details that go onto your card really do count.
 We recommend adding value to your card, whether that is in the form of a QR code linking to your most popular blog or including a mini schedule of events.
 If you really want your card to stand out from the rest, ask your printer to use a die cut.